U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Teeth-Clenched Teamwork: They don't really like each other and have different ways to approach a situation and even how they treat Overhaul.
 While Rappa shows a level of disdain for him and wants to beat everyone into a pulp, Tengai looks up to Overhaul and openly defends him while seeking the optimized way to defeat an opponent.
 Despite that, they still manage to work together perfectly well and bring down enemies while fighting between themselves.

 - Armor-Piercing Attack: Rappa is strong enough to completely breakthrough Kirishima's "Unbreakable" form in one punch.
 He can also pierce straight through Fat Gum's fat with ease.

-- Blood Knight: Even more than the others, Rappa throws himself cheerfully into battle and enjoys the opportunity to face opponents who aren't immediately crushed by his fists.
-He even tries to attack his partner Tengai when his barriers interfere with the fight; and openly admits that he has no loyalty to Chisaki and only follows him for an opportunity to fight him again.
+- Blood Knight: Even more than the others, Rappa throws himself cheerfully into battle and enjoys the opportunity to face opponents who aren't immediately crushed by his fists, and he even tries to attack his partner Tengai when his barriers interfere with the fight.
+He openly admits that he has no real loyalty towards Overhaul and only follows him for an opportunity to fight him again.

-- Blue and Orange Morality: Rappa operates according to his own view of respecting only the people who have proven to be strong, regardless of whether they are supposed to be his allies or enemies.
-He hates Tengai who doesn't have interest in a full-blown fight but grows to respect Fatgum and Kirishima's strength and determination in battle to the point of telling them about an infirmary close by to heal their wounds and let them tie up Tengai to arrest him later.
+- Rappa only respects the people who have proven themselves to be strong, regardless of whether they are supposed to be his allies or enemies.
+He hates Tengai who doesn't have any interest in a full-blown fight but grows to respect Fat Gum and Kirishima's strength and determination in battle to the point of telling them about an infirmary close by to heal their wounds and let them tie up Tengai to arrest him later.

-- Boring, but Practical: His Quirk, "Strongarm" basically switches how his shoulder sockets work to allow greater speed and power to them thanks to how he rotates it.
+- Boring, but Practical: His Quirk basically switches how his shoulder sockets work to allow greater speed and power to them thanks to how he rotates it.
 It's a simple Quirk that he uses to enhance his powers greatly.

 - Boxing Battler: Rappa's preferred fighting style since his Quirk can only enhance his punches.
 It's more than enough.